 Becky is a freshman from Orange County, California.
 Although her major is still undeclared, she is interested in government and history, particularly with a human rights sequence.
 Becky has interviewed genocide survivors from Armenia, Cambodia, and, Darfur, in addition to Holocaust survivors whom she interviewed for her Girl Scouts Gold Award Project.
 She compiled these interviews into a booklet that she shared with youth and adult cultural groups.
 From these experiences, Becky has become passionate for human rights issues and understands the importance of human rights education.

 Nicole Southard ’17

 Nicole is a junior at CMC dual majoring in International Relations and Spanish.
 Growing up her family was always very involved in various human rights and social justice organizations and has a great passion for her work.
 Nicole has lived in both Scotland and Spain, but currently resides in the Bay Area.
 Besides her academic pursuits, she also enjoys baking, running and yoga.

 Caroline Sunshine '18

-Caroline is a sophomore from Tustin, CA. Her interest in human rights began in seventh grade when she entered an essay contest about Holocaust survivor testimonies through Chapman University.
-She had the privilege of spending the afternoon with the survivor she wrote about, Ilse Diament, and it forever changed her perspective on life.
-Through her work at the Center for Human Rights, Caroline hopes to honor Ilse’s memory.
+Caroline is a sophomore from Tustin, CA. Her interest in human rights began in 7th grade when she entered an essay contest about Holocaust survivor testimonies.
+She had the privilege of spending time with the survivor she wrote about, Ilse Diament, and it forever changed her perspective on life.
+Through the Mgrublian Center for Human Rights, Caroline hopes to honor Ilse’s memory.
 A self-described old soul, Caroline owns all twelve seasons of “Murder She Wrote” on DVD and loves the rhythmic sound of typewriter keys.
 Other interests include taking risks, fighting the good fight, and making the world a better place.